Aurtikent/2_task_phase_cryptonite/AOC24/README.md

-THere are the write ups for AOC24
+There are the write ups for AOC24